Interstate 10 from Surprise to the Phoenix airport is slowed to six miles per hour at seven in the morning.

 This is a price you pay for being warm when back home people are wearing heavy jackets and shoveling snow.

-Being deemed no security threat, we three catch a cab to our hotel, change into shorts, and watch palm trees sway in the breeze above a cool blue swimming pool as babes turn into bronze statues.
+Being deemed no security threat, we catch a cab to our hotel, change into shorts, and watch palm trees sway in the breeze above a cool blue swimming pool as babes turn into bronze statues.

 Another foreign country is getting into Scotttreks, this time with company.